1mihirpandya/pointTracker/PROPOSAL.md

 The project will essentially be based on point of reference tracking.
 Using the computer's camera, the program will look for a specific color (bright blue) on the screen, and will draw on the screen based on the movement of the marker.

+## Scope
+**Regardless of what is said below, the scope is strictly restricted to allowing the user to draw on the screen using a bright blue marker (unless time permits).**

 ## Application Usage
 The OpenFrameworks application will use the computer's camera using `ofVideoGrabber`.
 The user will then choose a point on the screen to track.
 After initialization, the user may move the point around the screen while being tracked.